Career Management for Working Adults: A Step-by-Step Framework

 2. Set Goals

 Professionals at any point in their careers can benefit from setting short- and long-term goals that align with their aspirations.
 Don’t be afraid to set ambitious goals.
 It’s far more advantageous to set the goal of becoming a CEO than to settle for vice president somewhere.
 Every few years, professionals should revisit these goals, note which ones they have achieved and be willing to set new goals.
-Even part way through their careers, setting fresh goals can be exciting and motivating.
+Even partway through their careers, setting fresh goals can be exciting and motivating.

 3. Develop New Skills

-The experience gained on the job often isn’t enough to make a worker hireable in a higher position.
 On-the-job experience alone is often insufficient to qualify an employee for a higher-level position.
 Developing new skills can come through certifications, degrees or simply reading about topics related to the relevant field.

 4. Network